SukkaW/hentaiverse-util-api-userscript/README.md

 ## Introduction

 A user-land userscript API served as a dependency.
 HentaiVerse User-Land API allows HentaiVerse userscript author to get required information with simple APIs.
-Besides a synchronous API the package provides an asynchronous API, which allows you to build non-blocking tasks.
+Besides a synchronous API the package also provides an asynchronous API, which allows you to build non-blocking userscript.
 The ultimate goal of this project is to make writing HentaiVerse userscript much simpler.

 ## Installation